edelweiss611428/dissimilarities/README.md

 Features under development:

-- Additional distance functions in fastDist and fastDistAB.
+- Providing additional distance functions in fastDist and fastDistAB.
 - expandDist: Expanding a "dist" object given new data.

  ### Installation